pnuw/aws-scripts/README.md

 # hello-world

-# first github repo
+Welcome!

-# collection of cheese jokes
+My first github repo shall be a collection of cheese jokes.

 What's the best cheese to serve at Christmas?
 - Baby Cheeses